 The penultimate New Washington mission is accomplished for Titan Senior Advisory Board.
 Sabotage to the generator that supplies power to New Washington means the city is on the verge of blowing up.
 Conrad has 90 seconds to locate the sabotaged area and repair it.
 With only seconds left Conrad repairs the generator and saves New Washington.

-With only one mission required to gain the necessary credits for he false papers hires Conrad to eliminate the mutant threat that is lurking in all the Restricted Areas.
-After accomplishing this task Conrad meets Jack one more time who now hands over the papers allowing entry into .
+With only one mission required to gain the necessary credits for the false papers, another party hires Conrad to eliminate the mutant threat that is lurking in all the Restricted Areas.
+After accomplishing this task Conrad meets Jack one more time who now hands over the papers allowing entry into the game show.

 The game show of requires participants to fight their way through eight different levels of deadly situations.
 Littered throughout every level are Cy-Borg 2.1s, Sentry Spheres and mines.
 Conrad manages to fight through all levels and win a ticket to Earth.